-Non-Profits
+Private Non-Profits.
 Various non-profit organizations are engaged in the development and maintenance of trails in the Santa Fe area, including:

-- Commonweal Conservancy, overseeing the development and maintenance of multi-use trails in the Galisteo Basin Preserve - Friends of the Santa Fe National Forest, which has focused on Glorieta Peak area - Glorieta Camps 2.0, which has developed many miles of trails at its site in Glorieta - I Ride NM, focusing on BMX and motocross trails in and around La Tierra Trails - Santa Fe Conservation Trust, which has worked with city, county, and federal partners on the development of trails in the Santa Fe area since 1992, currently has a "Trail Volunteer Coordinator" contract with the City of Santa Fe to oversee volunteer work on city trails, an agreement with Santa Fe National Forest to adopt the Atalaya Trail, and private funding support to help coordinate the GUSTO initiative - Santa Fe County Horse Coalition, an equestrian user group and source of volunteer trail work - Santa Fe Fat Tire Society, which has adopted the Winsor Trail on behalf of SFNF and provides significant support on many more SFNF, City, County, Galisteo Basin, and Glorieta Camps trails - Santa Fe Watershed Association, focusing on the Santa Fe River and its tributary arroyos - Trails Alliance of Santa Fe, a volunteer extension of the Santa Fe Conservation Trust - Volunteers for the Outdoors.
+- Commonweal Conservancy, overseeing the development and maintenance of multi-use trails in the Galisteo Basin Preserve - Friends of the Santa Fe National Forest, which has focused on Glorieta Peak area - Glorieta Camps 2.0, which has developed many miles of trails at its site in Glorieta - I Ride NM, focusing on BMX and motocross trails in and around La Tierra Trails - Santa Fe Conservation Trust, which has worked with city, county, and federal partners on the development of trails in the Santa Fe area since 1992, currently has a "Trail Volunteer Coordinator" contract with the City of Santa Fe to oversee volunteer work on city trails, an agreement with Santa Fe National Forest to adopt the Atalaya Trail, and private funding support to help coordinate the GUSTO initiative - Santa Fe County Horse Coalition, an equestrian user group and source of volunteer trail work at Galisteo Basin and La Tierra Trails - Santa Fe Fat Tire Society, which has adopted the Winsor Trail on behalf of SFNF and provides significant support on many more SFNF, City, County, Galisteo Basin, and Glorieta Camps trails - Santa Fe Watershed Association, focusing on the Santa Fe River and its tributary arroyos - Trails Alliance of Santa Fe, a volunteer extension of the Santa Fe Conservation Trust - Volunteers for the Outdoors has focused on maintenance of the Winsor Trail north of the Ski Basin parking lot and into the Pecos Wilderness.